-ACC 221 - Introduction to Financial Accounting BUS 242 - Principles of Management or BUS 200 - Exploring Business as a Vocation or MKT 252 - Principles of Marketing ECO 112 - Principles of Macroeconomics or ECO 113 - Principles of Microeconomics Three courses in International Business (one may be in international economics).
-Options include: BUS 362 - International Business BUS 465 - International Management ECO 360 - International Economics ECO 370 - International Economic Development FIN 460 - International Finance MKT 466 - International Marketing Students should consult the area coordinator concerning acceptable alternatives in international economics.
-For a complete list of courses and descriptions, see the Course Description Search.
-Management The major in management prepares the student for a wide variety of careers in supervision and senior management.
+ACC 221 - Introduction to Financial Accounting

+BUS 242 - Principles of Management

+or BUS 200 - Exploring Business as a Vocation

+or MKT 252 - Principles of Marketing

+ECO 112 - Principles of Macroeconomics or ECO 113 - Principles of Microeconomics

+Three courses in International Business (one may be in international economics).
+Options include:

+BUS 362 - International Business

+BUS 465 - International Management

+ECO 360 - International Economics

+ECO 370 - International Economic Development

+FIN 460 - International Finance

+MKT 466 - International Marketing

+Students should consult the area coordinator concerning acceptable alternatives in international economics.

+Management

+The major in management prepares the student for a wide variety of careers in supervision and senior management.
 Peter Drucker once commented that effective management is probably the main resource of developed countries and the most needed resource in developing ones.

 The role of a manager is to guide the organization and its employees toward the accomplishment of goals.
 The skills developed in the study of this major are applicable in businesses of any size and in both the for-profit and nonprofit sectors.

 In addition to the general business core courses, students take courses in human resources, strategy, international management, project management and/or quantitative methods of management.

-Degree and Major Requirements Management Major Business Core Requirements Required Management Courses: Four courses including:
+Degree and Major Requirements

+Management Major

+Business Core Requirements

+Required Management Courses:

+Four courses including:

-BUS 340 - Human Resource Management BUS 440 - Strategic Management BUS 465 - International Management MIS 376 - Project Management or ECO 318 - Management Science
+BUS 340 - Human Resource Management

+BUS 440 - Strategic Management

+BUS 465 - International Management

+MIS 376 - Project Management

+or ECO 318 - Management Science

 Graduation Skills

 Graduation skills in Critical Thinking (CT), Quantitative Reasoning (QR), Speaking (S), and Writing (W) are embedded throughout the offered courses and are met by completing the Management major.

 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

 Note: All business majors are encouraged to take KEY 490 - Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone requirement.

-For a complete list of courses and descriptions, see the Course Description Search.

 Management Information Systems

 The major in Management Information Systems prepares students for professional careers in information systems such as application developer, business systems analyst, IT consultant, or project manager.
 MIS studies information systems as both a resource and a tool for decision-making.
 Students learn to analyze and evaluate existing systems and to design and develop new systems.
 MIS is an extensive major and includes courses from Computer Science, Economics, Business, Accounting, Finance, and Marketing as well as from MIS.

 Degree and Major Requirements

 Management Information Systems Major

 Business Core Requirements

 Must take MAT 171 as math course

 Required MIS Courses:

 Seven courses including: